 How Many Fish for a 10-Gallon Tank?
 The "One Inch per Gallon" Rule

+There is no simple answer when it comes to choosing the right number of fish for any size tank.
 So how do you decide how many fish you should put in your 10-gallon tank?
-You research the fish you are interest in, and learn as much about them as you can.
-This way you will know their care requirements, space requirements and temperaments.
+You research the fish you are interested in, and learn as much about them as you can.
+This way you will know their care requirements, space requirements, and temperaments.
 It takes a little work on your part, but there really is no better way.

 You may have heard a "rule of thumb" that suggests one inch of adult fish per gallon of water.
 Therefore, if you wish to stock fish that reach an adult length of one inch, you can have ten of them in your tank.

 That makes enough sense, but what if you choose a pair of five-inch fish for your 10-gallon tank?
 How about one nine-inch fish and a one-inch fish?
 Or, a single ten-inch fish?